cnnrbrn/react-content/module-2/lesson-3.md

 > The code from this example is in <a href="https://github.com/NoroffFEU/react-router-url-params-and-single-resource-requests" target="_blank">this repo</a>.

-In `src/App.js` we have two routes created with React Router.
+In <a href="https://github.com/NoroffFEU/react-router-url-params-and-single-resource-requests/blob/master/src/App.js" target="_blank">src/App.js</a> we have two routes created with React Router.

 ```jsx
 <Route path="/" exact>